 Six Tips to Manage Moments for Great Outcomes

 That’s all well and good, but how can you harness the moment in your specific veterinary practice?
-The VetX tailored coaching program will show you how, with one-to-one contact, success based toolkits and mentor and peer support groups.
+The VetX Leaders program will show you how, with one-to-one contact, success based toolkits and mentor and peer support groups.